open-dis/open-dis-java/README.md

 ## Documentation

 Javadocs for the current and previous artifact versions can be found on [javadoc.io](https://www.javadoc.io/doc/edu.nps.moves/open-dis/).

-To generate javadocs yourself run `mvn javadoc:javadoc`.
+Or to generate javadocs yourself run `mvn javadoc:javadoc`.

+Example code can be found in the [repository](src/main/java/edu/nps/moves/examples/).

 ## Using the Java Library